muratk3n/thirdwave/en/README.md

 ---

-@thwillow
+"@thwillow

-Virtual school day 8: my kid now refers to her teacher as simply “the host.”
+Virtual school day 8: my kid now refers to her teacher as simply 'the host.'"

 ---